 You will NOT receive a copy of your marriage license after you have been married unless you request and pay for a certified copy from the County Clerk or County Recorder as applicable.

 ALL information on the marriage license MUST be legible, unambiguous and reproducible.
-DO NOT change any information on the license, cross out information, use white out, etc., as that will require the payment for and issuance of a duplicate marriage license.
+DO NOT change any information on the license, cross out information, use white out, etc., as that will require the payment for and issuance of a dupliNVte marriage license.
 Contact the County Clerk’s Office if you have questions about completing the marriage license and/or incorrect information contained on the marriage license.

 Back to top